On this page:

 Asana projects board

-We’ve optimized the Asana integration to support large tenants by dynamically loading project lists, preventing timeouts and UI freezes when connecting Platform Projects to Asana.
+We’ve optimized the Asana integration to support large organizations by dynamically loading project lists, preventing timeouts and UI freezes when connecting Platform Projects to Asana.

 April